 A university-sponsored social media outlet is defined as any social media account with an expressed or implied connection (visually or through text) to The University of Findlay.

-Each University-sponsored social media outlet must assign at least two account administrators (one must be a full-time UF employee) to monitor the site, name the UF Social Media Coordinator as an additional co-administrator, and ensure it adheres to the following:
+Each University-sponsored social media outlet must assign at least two account administrators (one must be a full-time UF employee) to monitor the site, name the UF Assistant Director of Communication as an additional co-administrator, and ensure it adheres to the following:

-1. Has approval of the unit head and is registered with the Office of Marketing & Communication's Social Media Coordinator.
+- Has approval of the unit head and is registered with the Office of Marketing & Communication.

 The University of Findlay recognizes the opportunities and benefits afforded by social media outlets, as well as the risks.
 The intent of this policy is to promote the appropriate and effective use of University-sponsored social media outlets.
 Through a coordinated effort, faculty, staff and students will be able to more effectively engage with the university community in our state, across the nation and around the world.

 All faculty, staff and student-run organizations of The University of Findlay

 Personal accounts with social media outlets for private use are not governed by this policy.
 The University reaffirms its commitment to freedom of speech as guaranteed by the First Amendment to the United States Constitution.
 Accordingly, nothing in this policy is intended to limit any speech or conduct protected by the First Amendment.
 Employees and students have the right to participate in social media using personal equipment on their own time.
 They are expected never to post or create anything that would be potentially embarrassing or considered offensive in which The University of Findlay is specifically mentioned.
 Personal posts and comments must be clearly identified as those of the individual.

 Account Administrator -

 A full-time UF employee assigned the responsibility of maintaining a social media outlet on behalf of the University.